Entanglement Entropy in CFT and Modular Nuclearity: Introduction

-When dealing with quantum information objects in QFT, the algebraic approach seems a good choice, since the tools regarding quantum entropy can be formulated very precisely in terms of operator algebras.
-Several approaches towards a rigorous definition of some entanglement entropy relies on some nuclearity conditions of the system.
-Explicitly, let $\mathcal{O} \mapsto \mathcal{A}(\mathcal{O}) \subseteq B(\hil)$ be some local Haag net describing a local QFT on the Minkowski space.
+In the study of entropy in local QFT, nuclearity conditions play an important role \cite{hollands2018entanglement,narnhofer1994entropy,otani2018toward}.
+These conditions are based on the compactness criterion proposed by Haag and Swieca \cite{haag1965does}.
+This criterion is an abstraction of the insight that a QFT model must have a bound on the number of its local degrees of freedom to show regular thermodynamical behaviour.
+Based on similar heuristic arguments, Buchholz and Wichmann strengthened this assumption and suggested the first nuclearity condition \cite{buchholz1986causal}, which nowadays is known as \emph{energy nuclearity condition}.
+Explicitly, let $\mathcal{O} \mapsto \mathcal{A}(\mathcal{O}) \subseteq B(\hil)$ be some local Haag-Kastler net describing a local QFT on the Minkowski space.
 Denote by $\Omega$ the vacuum vector and by $\omega$ the corresponding vacuum state.
 One says that the energy nuclearity condition holds if

-is nuclear for any bounded region $\mathcal{O}$ and any inverse temperature $\beta >0$, where $H = P_0$ denotes the Hamiltonian with respect to the time direction $x_0$.
-This condition formalizes the insight that a quantum field theory must satisfy some restrictions on the number of its local degrees of freedom in order to exhibit regular thermodynamical properties.
+is nuclear for any bounded region $\mathcal{O}$ and any inverse temperature $\beta >0$.
+Here $H = P_0$ is the Hamiltonian corresponding to the time direction $x_0$.
 The nuclear norm of \eqref{eq:enc0} can be interpreted as the partition function of the restricted system at some fixed inverse temperature, hence it is natural to expect such nuclear norms to measure the entropy of the state.
-A different formulation of this nuclearity condition has been founded by use of the modular theory \cite{buchholz1990nuclear, buchholz1990nuclear2}.
-According to this different formulation, one considers an inclusion $\mathcal{O} \subset \widetilde{\mathcal{O}}$ of spacetime regions and requires the map
+Subsequently, a related nuclearity condition has been found by use of modular theory \cite{buchholz1990nuclear, buchholz1990nuclear2}.
+According to this second nuclearity condition, one considers an inclusion $\mathcal{O} \subset \widetilde{\mathcal{O}}$ of spacetime regions and requires the map